apache/spark/docs/monitoring.md

 applications.
 There are two configuration keys available for loading plugins into Spark:

 - <code>spark.plugins</code>
-- <code>spark.plugins.static</code>
+- <code>spark.plugins.defaultList</code>

 Both take a comma-separated list of class names that implement the
 <code>org.apache.spark.api.plugin.SparkPlugin</code> interface.
 The two names exist so that it's
-possible for one "static" list to be placed in the Spark default config file, allowing users to easily add other plugins from the command line without overwriting the "static" list.
+possible for one list to be placed in the Spark default config file, allowing users to easily add other plugins from the command line without overwriting the config file's list.

 Duplicate plugins are ignored.